Mad TV: Development

-William Gaines, who owned EC Comics and published the American humor magazine Mad from 1950 until his death in 1992, refused to sell the rights to the magazine as he despised television.
-In 1995, following Gaines's death three years prior, EC Comics sold the rights to Mad to record producer Quincy Jones and TV producer David Salzman.
+William Gaines, who owned EC Comics and published the American humor magazine Mad from 1950 until his death in 1992, refused to sell the rights to the magazine as he disliked television.
+In 1995, three years after Gaines's death, EC Comics sold the rights to Mad to record producer Quincy Jones and TV producer David Salzman.
+The two launched Mad TV through their joint venture, QDE.

-Fax Bahr and Adam Small began working as staff writers on the sketch comedy television series In Living Color in 1992 after David Alan Grier informed Bahr that showrunner Keenen Ivory Wayans had fired the show's whole staff.
-Two years later, Bahr and Small were brought on to be the showrunners of Mad TV alongside Salzman.
-The series began with 12 writers, including Patton Oswalt, Blaine Capatch, and writers from The Ben Stiller Show, as well as a diverse cast of actors.
+Fax Bahr and Adam Small were hired as the showrunners of Mad TV alongside Salzman.
+They had previously worked as staff writers on the sketch comedy television series In Living Color since 1992.
+The two left the show in its third season.
+The series began with 12 writers, including Patton Oswalt, Blaine Capatch, and writers from The Ben Stiller Show.
 Its pilot episode premiered on October 14, 1995, at 11 p.m. on Fox.
-The network liked the pilot and soon ordered 12 episodes for its first season, which was heavily inspired by the eponymous magazine.
+The network approved of the pilot and ordered 12 episodes for its first season, which was heavily inspired by the eponymous magazine.
 It was pre-taped and contained a combination of short live-action sketches, movie parodies, and animated sketches.
-Animated segments of Spy vs. Spy, a wordless comic strip originally featured in Mad and created by Antonio Prohías, appeared on Mad TV for four seasons, starting with its first season.
-The show's theme song was created by American hip hop group Heavy D & The Boyz, who had previously created the theme song for In Living Color, and composed by Greg O'Connor and Blake Aaron, the latter of whom was Mad TVs guitarist.
+Animated segments of Spy vs. Spy, a wordless comic strip originally featured in Mad and created by Antonio Prohías, appeared on the first four seasons of Mad TV.
+The show's theme song was created by American hip hop group Heavy D & the Boyz, who had previously created the theme song for In Living Color, and composed by Greg O'Connor and Blake Aaron, the latter of whom was Mad TV's guitarist.
 Filming took place in Hollywood at Hollywood Center Studios and later at Sunset Bronson Studios.

-As the series went on, Mad TV became focused on satirical character- and pop culture-based sketches, which were often parodies of popular films, TV series, and music videos.
-According to casting director Nicole Garcia, the series "skewed a little more urban".
+The series satirized popular culture, with sketches parodying film, television and music.
 Sketches often featured celebrity impressions and occasionally contained political satire, and Fox executive Joe Earley called the series "an equal opportunity offender".
 Bruce Leddy became the show's director and supervising producer starting in 2000.
 After Mad TV's first season, Fox rarely promoted the series and frequently made budget cuts, with cast and crew members such as Debra Wilson and Bahr referring to the series as the "redheaded stepchild" of Fox.
 The Hollywood Reporter's James Hibbard wrote prior to its cancellation that Mad TV had been "like a distant cousin of [Fox's] other programming" during its runtime; David Nevins, Fox's former executive vice president of programming, attributed the lack of promotion to Fox focusing on advertising its new prime time series instead.
 Fox executives and Mad TV's showrunners often shot down sketch ideas that were viewed admirably by the staff writers, who wanted the show to be "edgy".
+Mad TV was partially intended to compete with fellow late-night sketch comedy series Saturday Night Live, which, at the time of Mad TV's debut, was being poorly received by critics.
+However, SNL quickly bounced back and Mad TV typically trailed behind the show in ratings.